Comment on page

 Note, that even with no Starting Cell offset in place (i.e. a Row 1, Column 1 configuration) only the first row containing data will begin the data read, omitting any leading rows containing no data.

 We support the use of a parser webhook for the purpose of pre-processing data.
 This field allows for the designation of a webhook URL.
 The webhook protocol must also be designated here.
-Currently, only gRPC webhooks are supported.
+Currently, gRPC webhooks are supported.